Basic Italian bread dough

 Step 5

-While the dough is rising, preheat your oven to 250°C (480F).
-When bread is ready, score the surface with a sharp knife (at least 2cm deep).
 Put it in the oven for 10min then lower the heat to around 180°C (350F) and cook for another 30 to 40 minutes.
-Check the bread after 30 minutes, every one’s oven is different so it might need less or more time.
+Check the bread after 30 minutes.
+Remember that everyone’s oven is different so it might need less or more time.
+Some adjustments in the height of the rack might be needed.

 Let the bread cool down completely before cutting it.